FranciscoVeloz1/NexaRize-Components/docs/Table.md

 Welcome to the React Table Component!
 This component provides a versatile and customizable solution for rendering tabular data in your React applications.
 With this component, you can easily display and manipulate data in a structured format, offering users a clear and organized view of information.

 ## Usage

+1. Make custom css classes. (also you can use bootstrap, tailwind, or other library with utility classes):
 ```css
 /* App.css */
 .table {